Why is Quality Control Important When Manufacturing in China?

 You also need to make sure the elemental components (like the metal, plastic, and glass that will hold the vape juice) are pure.
 This will ensure the cartridges do not leak and that the atomizer components do not emit harmful toxins into the vapor.
 Even parts like the mouthpiece need to be made of plastic that is of food-grade quality (which poor suppliers will try to skip resulting in a defective and possibly harmful product).

 All of these factors should be taken into consideration before even considering the quality control steps involved during the assembly phase.
-If your raw materials are less than adequate, your entire product is doomed to fail.
+If your raw materials are less-than-adequate, your entire product is doomed to fail.

 Example: Glass Jars